sumanbandita15/SWASTHYA/README.md

   Dashboard has few controls :-

 #### Category DropDown
-The Category Drop Down lets the user select a category whose data users wants to view.This usre has Yoga, Breathing Exercises and Jogging as three categories.On category change user will notice change in graph(representing just coordinates just from the selected category) and records being displayed just from the selected category.
+The Category Drop Down lets the user select a category whose data users wants to view.This usre has Yoga, Breathing Exercises and Jogging as three categories.On category change user will notice change in graph(representing just coordinates just from the selected category) and records being displayed just from the selected category.<br>
 ![Category DropDown](/Category_DropDown.png)

 #### Add Category Button
 On clicking Add Category Button in the dash board,the user can see a Category modal pop up.
-This modal will let user see all the existing category and modify them if needed, and also let the user add a new category.
+This modal will let user see all the existing category and modify them if needed, and also let the user add a new category. <br>
 ![Add Category](/Add_Category.png)

 #### Add Fitness Routine Button
 A user is able to add daily fitness record by clicking Add Fitness Routine Button.
 On clicking the button a modal pop up appears which has a few input fields.Except for `URL` all other fields are `REQUIRED` fields. `Rating` can range from 0 to 100.
-If user enters all the values properly the records appears in the `Records` section.
+If user enters all the values properly the records appears in the `Records` section.<br>
 ![Add Fitness Routine](/Add_Fitness_Routine.png)

 #### Logout Button
-Logout Button logs user out of Swasthya
+Logout Button logs user out of Swasthya<br>
 ![Logout Button](/Logout_Button.png)

 #### Date Pickers
 Date pickes are important part of Swasthya application.
 User needs to choose dates to be able to render graph and records.
-By default the date pickers display graph and records from past 30 days.
+By default the date pickers display graph and records from past 30 days. <br>
 ![Date Pickers](/Date.png)

 #### Graph
 Graph component is Swasthya displays users progress.
 By default, user would be able to see the graphical representation of data of past 30 days.
 X- axis represents dates and Y-axis represents user rating. <br>
 If a category is selected the graph should display records only for that category. <br>
-When dates are changed the graphy should display records for the selected dates.
+When dates are changed the graphy should display records for the selected dates. <br>
 ![Graph](/Graph.png)

 #### Records
 Records section displays user's records for the time period selected by the date picker.
 On change in category selection, records display only records for that particular category.
-Each record is provided with a delete button.
+Each record is provided with a delete button.<br>
 ![Records](/Records.png)

 #### Delete Button
 The `DELETE` button is click can be used to delete the unwanted records by the user.
-On deltion, graph would change to accomodate the delete action.
+On deltion, graph would change to accomodate the delete action.<br>
 ![Delete Button](/Delete.png)

 ## Tech Stack

 #### Front End
-  - React/Redux <br>
+  - React/Redux/Redux Form/Redux Thunk <br>
   - css
+  - JWT-Decode
 #### Server Side
   - Node.js/Express
 #### Database